NabilaAurora/air-quality-analysis-excel/README.md

 * Peak pollution occurs at hour 21
 * PM2.5 is the dominant pollutant with highest variability
 * Air pollution shows a clear daily pattern (lower mid-day, higher evening)
+* These findings suggest that evening hours may pose higher health risks due to increased PM2.5 concentration.

 ## 🖼️ Dashboard Preview